microbit-sam/microbit-docs/docs/ubit/compass.md

 The compass relies on the accelerometer to calculate it's orientation and will fail to initialise if no accelerometer is detected.

-In order to calibrate the compass both the display and storage objects also need to be created.
-This allows the user to complete the calibration, and then store the calibration.
+In order to calibrate the compass a display object is required, plus an optional storage object that will store the calibration in persistent FLASH.

 ```
 storage(),